mohammadjaafari/NLP_Chat_Voice_Bot/README.md

 ## How to run

 To run the project, download the jupyter notebook, open the notebook using jupyter and run all cells.
 However, the text file is not present in the repository so the project will fail to run as the text file will not be found.
+(Python, jupyter notebook and the respective Python libraries must be installed prior to running the project)

 However, in the repository an html file that showcases the results of the project is already attached and it mimics the act of doing all the steps above by opening it.
 The only downside is that the html file is static and not susceptible to code changes.